What are the requirements to apply for accreditation?

 Can I start billing Medicare as soon as I become accredited by BOC?

 To bill Medicare, you must obtain a Provider Transaction Number (PTAN).
-After earning accreditation, apply for a PTAN by submitting a Medicare Enrollment Application (CMS Form 855S), and a copy of your accreditation certificate to the National Supplier Clearinghouse (NSC).
+After earning accreditation, apply for a PTAN by submitting a Medicare Enrollment Application (CMS Form 855S), and a copy of your accreditation certificate to either National Provider East (Novitas Solutions) or National Provider West (Palmetto GBA) depending on your location.
 BOC submits a weekly report to Medicare listing the suppliers achieving accreditation, but BOC cannot influence how quickly NSC issues your PTAN.

 What happens when my accreditation expires?